awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

 The following procedure walks you through the process of creating a State Manager association using the AWS Command Line Interface \(AWS CLI\)\.
 The association automatically updates the SSM Agent according to a schedule that you specify\.
 For more information about the SSM Agent, see [Working with SSM Agent](ssm-agent.md)\.

-To view details about the different versions of SSM Agent, see the [release notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md)\.
+**Note**
+To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.

 **Before You Begin**
 Before you complete the following procedure, verify that you have at least one running Amazon EC2 instance \(Linux or Windows\) that is configured for Systems Manager\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.